caprover/caprover-website/docs/best-practices.md

 2- Build on your local machine.
 For example, this process is explained in detail [**here**](recipe-deploy-create-react-app.md) for Create React App.

 3- However, **the best solution** is to use a separate build system.
 You can see the guide [**here**](ci-cd-integration.md)

+### Customize the NGINX Config for new apps

+To modify the default NGINX configuration for newly created apps to add in the IP whitelist and other NGIX config.

+1- Obtain a copy of the ```server-block-conf.ejs``` template from the CapRover GitHub repository. [**here**](https://github.com/caprover/caprover/blob/master/template/server-block-conf.ejs)

+2- Create the file ```/captain/data/server-block-conf-override.ejs```, copy the contents of the template, and make the desired modifications.
+Assuming you start CapRover Docker with ```-v /captain:/captain.```